Krypton-Suite/Standard-Toolkit/README.md

 =======

 ## 2021-08-01 Build 2108 - August 2021 (Canary)
+* Fixed [#84](https://github.com/Krypton-Suite/Standard-Toolkit/issues/84), Multi-Line Text Box does not support Hint
 * Implemented [#81](https://github.com/Krypton-Suite/Standard-Toolkit/issues/81), Can the "6.x.Lite" version only support .net48;net5.0-windows;net6.0-windows
+* Implemented [#79](https://github.com/Krypton-Suite/Standard-Toolkit/issues/79), Customise 'Hint' Font
-* [#77](https://github.com/Krypton-Suite/Standard-Toolkit/issues/77), When using KryptonInputBox focus is not on the edit box when it is shown
+* Fixed [#77](https://github.com/Krypton-Suite/Standard-Toolkit/issues/77), When using KryptonInputBox focus is not on the edit box when it is shown

 =======